flaviens/gsoc-sim-mem/documentation.md

 The delay calculator emulates a memory request scheduler and applies a FR-FCFS scheme (First Ready, First Come First Served) scheduling strategy.
 For each parallel rank, if it is ready to take a new request, among all the memory requests mapping to this rank, consider the subset of those that has a minimal request cost (in terms of latency).
 Among this subset, take the oldest entry.

 It favors write requests over read requests when all things are equal, but this have a very low impact.
-To favor read requests, follow the instructions in the three comment lines starting with ```To favor read requests```.
+To favor read requests, follow the instructions in the three comment lines starting with _To favor read requests_.

+Other scheduling strategies can be implemented without major architectural changes in the delay calculator core module, and without changes in any other module.

 ### Design

 The _simmem_delay_calculator_ module observes and the requests coming from the requester.
 When address requests are detected, metadata is stored in _slots_.
 It then emulates a memory request scheduler to estimate the delay of the request in the simulated setting.

 The _simmem_delay_calculator_ module is a wrapper around the _simmem_delay_calculator_core_ module.
 The wrapper's role is related to the write data requests ordering relatively to write address requests:

 - It ensures that write data requests always reach the _simmem_delay_calculator_core_ module after the corresponding write address request.
-- When a write address request is observed, if the wrapper had seen write data in advance, it sends this count (bounded by the burst length of the observed write address signal) to the core module using the _wdata\_immediate\_cnt\_i_ signal.
+- When a write address request is observed, if the wrapper had seen write data in advance, it sends this count (bounded by the burst length of the observed write address signal) to the core module using the _wdata_immediate_cnt_i_ signal.
 Fundamentally, only the count of write data, and not their content, is relevant for delay calculation.

 To count the write data awaited or received in advance, the wrapper maintains a signed counter, incremented when write data is observed in advance, and when a write address is observed, it is decreased by the corresponding burst length.

 #### Address request slots

 _Slots_ are used to store address request metadata, as well as the status of the elementary requests in the bursts.
 Write and read slots are disjoint, because of the chronology of write and read elementary burst request arrival:

 - Read elementary burst requests all arrive at once: when the read address request is opened.
 - Write elementary burst requests may arrive progressively, when write data requests arrive later than the corresponding write address request.

 _Write slots_ are memory structures defined as follows:

 - Valid (_v_): Is set iff the slot is currently occupied.
 - Internal identifier (_iid_): Contains the identifier that will be used to identify the extended cell where to release some response.
 - Address (_addr_): Contains the base address of the address request.
 It is used to estimate the delay caused by the requests contained in the burst.
 - Burst size (_addr_): Contains the burst size of the address request.
 It is used to calculate the address of the subsequent.
 It may also be used in the future for improved delay estimation.
-- Data valid (_data\_v_): Contains one bit per elementary burst request.
+- Data valid (_data_v_): Contains one bit per elementary burst request.
 Each bit is unset iff the corresponding elementary burst request is awaited.
-- Memory pending (_mem\_pending_): Contains one bit per elementary burst request.
+- Memory pending (_mem_pending_): Contains one bit per elementary burst request.
 Each bit is set iff there is currently a simulated memory operation pending.
-- Memory done (_mem\_done_): Contains one bit per elementary burst request.
+- Memory done (_mem_done_): Contains one bit per elementary burst request.
 Each bit is set iff the corresponding simulated memory operation is done, or this is an entry beyond the burst length.

 _Read slots_ are defined identically, except that:

-- There is no _data\_v_ field, since elementary burst read requests arrive simultanously with the read address request.
+- There is no _data_v_ field, since elementary burst read requests arrive simultanously with the read address request.
 - There internal identifier for read and write address requests do not need to be of equal width, which depends on the maximal number of pending requests.

-The burst length does not need to be stored explicitly, as the _data\_v_ and _mem\_done_ bit arrays are set accordingly during the slot allocation.
+The burst length does not need to be stored explicitly, as the _data_v_ and _mem_done_ bit arrays are set accordingly during the slot allocation.

 #### Delay estimation

-The delay estimation is performed using a decrementing counter (_rank\_delay\_cnt_) per rank (currently, only one rank is supported).
+The delay estimation is performed using a decrementing counter (_rank_delay_cnt_) per rank (currently, only one rank is supported).
 When a simulated memory operation starts, the decrementing counter is set to a value corresponding to the situation:

 1. If this is a row hit.
 2. If this is a row miss, and there was no row in the buffer.
 3. If this is a row miss, and there was another row in the buffer.

 Rank states are represented by two additional elements (in addition to the decrementing counter):

-- *is_row_open*: Is set iff there is a row stored in the simulated  row buffer.
+- _is_row_open_: Is set iff there is a row stored in the simulated row buffer.
 Currently, this signal is only unset before the first memory request.
-- *row_start_addr*: Stores the identifier of the currently open row, if any.
+- _row_start_addr_: Stores the identifier of the currently open row, if any.
 The row identifier corresponds to all the most significant bits, that are not used for intra-row addressing.

 #### Release enable structures

 Write responses have a release enable structure made of one flip-flop per internal identifier.
 When the flip-flop is set, then the corresponding release eanble signal is propagated to the write response bank, which releases the signal if the requester is ready and if the signal is at the response head of its linked list.

-As read data come as a burst, and to allow the progressive release of the data in the burst,
+As read data come as a burst, and to allow the progressive release of the data in the burst, small counters are used to maintain the number of read data that can currently be released per internal identifier (i.e., per extended cell).
+The multi-hot release enable signal, similar to the one used for the write responses but with a possibly different width, has each bit set iff the corresponding counter is non-zero.

-When data is effectively released, the response banks notify this event using the *wrsp_released_iid_onehot* and *rdata_released_iid_onehot* one-hot signals.
+When data is effectively released, the response banks notify this event using the _wrsp_released_iid_onehot_ and _rdata_released_iid_onehot_ one-hot signals.
+In the case of read data, the corresponding counter is decremented.
+In the case of write responses, the corresponding flip-flop is unset.

+### Age management

+Age management is used in two point of the delay calculator core:

+- As many common scheduling strategies consider request relative age at some point, including the currently implemented strategy, the relative age between burst elementary entries must be (at least partially) maintained.
+- The oldest write slots must receive write data information first, as in AXI, write data requests correspond in order with the write address requests: the earlier write data requests correspond to the earlier write address requests.

 // TODO Expliquer le retrait de 3 cycles.

 TODO Document how to extend the scheduling strategy